 - 1 tsp soy sauce

-Add 20 g butter and 1 tsp soy sauce to the pan bring to bubble.
+- Add 20 g butter and the combined soy sauce and miso to the pan bring to bubble.